agroce/rb_tree_demo/blogpost.md

 analyze_mutants red_black_tree.c "clang -c red_black_tree.c; clang++ -o symex symex.cpp -ldeepstate red_black_tree.o stack.o misc.o container.o; ./symex --input_test_dir out --abort_on_fail --log_level 2" --verbose --fromFile compile.txt --timeout 40 --mutantDir mutants
 ```

 The results are not great.
 The tests kill 264 mutants (23.57%).
 They can be somewhat improved by adding back in the `checkRep` and `RBTreeVerify` checks that were removed in order to speed symbolic execution.
+Adding these checks after the final insert/delete pair kills an additional 165 mutants, bringing the kill rate up to 38.3%.
+While not impressive compared to the fuzzers, this is very solid for tests involving only three insert operations, and the resulting test suite can execute in less than 15 seconds.
+Improving the scalability of symbolic execution to make its benefits work for longer sequences and more complex operations is a major long-term goal for DeepState.

 See the [DeepState  repo](https://github.com/trailofbits/deepstate) for more information on how to use symbolic execution.